 While the study did not determine what exactly makes a teenager feel well liked, McElhaney suggests that a variety of social experiences may have helped.
 “Their social lives are more diverse.
 They can have friends in a variety of different settings, like a travel soccer team, a Boy Scout troop or a part-time job, and these are friends outside of school.”

 How can parents help support their adolescents as they learn to navigate their social world?
 The University of Virginia study suggests one important way.

 Give your adolescent more than one social experience.

 “Look for avenues outside of school.
 If kids feel comfortable and competent in relationships in other parts of their lives, that is a huge boost,” McElhaney recommends.

 This is particularly the case for teenagers who may be struggling socially at school.
 Other options for meeting new peers can include camps, sports, and other extracurricular activities.
 “It’s important to help kids see all the facets of who they are in a way that is not tied into school.
 Maybe they are good at soccer?
 Maybe they like babysitting?
 You want to nurture those interests and that will often lead to good social connections,” Cordiano adds.

-While the vast majority of teenagers will successfully negotiate their social lives, there are times when parents need to be concerned—or at least pay close attention.
+While the vast majority of teenagers will successfully negotiate their social lives and have solid teen friendships, there are times when parents need to be concerned—or at least pay close attention.
 And one of these times is when teenagers try too hard to fit into a particular crowd.

 “Maintaining a front to fit into a group can be exhausting.
 And losing a sense of being genuine will be a struggle,” Cordiano says.
 She recommends returning to the conversation about what makes a good friend.
 “Most kids will recognize that when they compromise who they are, they don’t feel good in the friendship.”